 We demand that Purdue Pharma, Mundipharma and Sackler pharmaceutical companies worldwide forfeit all profits from Oxycontin as restitution to the communities and families that they’ve destroyed.

 We demand the courts seize the Sackler family’s pharmaceutical fortune and use it to fund:

 -Narcan, the life-saving medication that reverses overdose.
 Narcan must be available at no-cost in every home, in every prison and carried by every first responder.
 Public dispensers of Narcan must be installed on every corner in America.

--Medication Assisted Treatment (MAT).
-Doctors must be offered training and incentives to use MAT, especially Buprenorphine.
-All pharmacies must have it available.
+-Medication Assisted Treatment (MAT), All barriers to prescribe MAT must be removed.
 MAT must be made affordable to all people with Opioid Use Disorder in and out of prison.

 -Effective treatment, Evidence-based treatment is a vital step toward repairing harm.
 Government funding for the overdose crisis must no longer be diverted into law enforcement or used to fund abstinence-based treatment models.